AplaProject/apla-docs-en/introduction/script.rst

 PubToID(hexkey string) int
 ------------------------------
-The function returns the wallet address by the public key in hexadecimal encoding.
+The function returns the account address by the public key in hexadecimal encoding.

 * *hexkey* - public key in hexadecimal form.